x20mar/appointment-booker/README.md

 ## Plan of action

-* 1 services + email catcher
+* 1 service
-* Frontend - views and server side validation.
+* views and server side validation.
 Should also send emails
-* Mailhog - UI for email catching
+* dockerised